-19-01 Statement of Condition
+2021-01 Statement of Condition (Repeat of Prior Year)

 Employee time cards lacked proper supervisor approval

 Criteria

 The Water and Sewer Department is responsible for implementing, maintaining, and utilizing internal controls over payroll processing to insure completeness and accuracy of payroll expense.
 Per City of West Point personnel policies and procedures, supervisory personnel should submit all applicable attendance and payroll reports at the proper time, indicating number of hours worked as approved by the supervisor evidenced by initials and date approved.